 Like the fallen angels, the first human beings willed happiness in preference to justice.
 By doing so they abandoned the will for justice and became unable to will justice for its own sake.
 Apart from divine grace, then, fallen human beings cannot help but sin.
 Anselm claims that we are still free, because we continue to be such that if we had rectitude of will, we could preserve it for its own sake; but we cannot exercise our freedom, since we no longer have the rectitude of will to preserve.
 (Whether fallen human beings also retain the power for self-initiated action apart from divine grace is a tricky question, and one I do not propose to answer here.)

 So the restoration of human beings to the justice they were intended to enjoy requires divine grace.
 But even more is needed than God's restoration of the will for justice.
-In Cur Deus Homo (Why God Became A Human Being) Anselm famously attempts to show on purely rational grounds that the debt incurred by human sin could be suitably discharged, and the affront to God's infinite dignity could be suitably rectified, only if one who was both fully divine and fully human took it upon himself to offer his own life on our behalf.
+In Cur Deus Homo (Why God Became A Human Being, or Why the God-Man?)
+Anselm famously attempts to show on purely rational grounds that the debt incurred by human sin could be suitably discharged, and the affront to God's infinite dignity could be suitably rectified, only if one who was both fully divine and fully human took it upon himself to offer his own life on our behalf.

 References in this article to Anselm's works use the following abbreviations: